Color Blindness

 How is color blindness treated?

 Currently there is no cure for color blindness that is present from birth.
 If you have this condition, you may benefit from special color glasses or tinted contact lenses.
-These may help you tell the difference between some shades.
+They may help you tell the difference between some shades.
 But they don't give you normal color vision.

 If you have acquired color blindness, your healthcare provider will try to address your underlying problem.
 This can help make the color blindness less severe.
 Or it can improve the symptoms.
 In other cases, treatment may help stop the symptoms from getting worse.